marty-qut/IAB207-Group-35/README.md

 # 23/10
 # A few of the bidding requirements have been fulfilled, namely only the latest bid can be seen and you have to bid higher than the previous bid.
-# (had local changes and it wouldn't let me pull the styling stephen made so I had to copy paste it from the repositry to my local instance, sorry!)
 # A few more bidding requirements fulfilled and a couple bugs fixed that I didn't notice the first time around with bidding

 # TO-DO: